wtsi-hgi/hgi-cloud/docs/setup.md

 export AWS_SECRET_ACCESS_KEY="..."
 ```

+i.e., Where the elided values for `AWS_ACCESS_KEY_ID` and
+`AWS_SECRET_ACCESS_KEY` are replaced with the actual values from your
+`.s3cfg` file.

-## Setting up Your Home on the Console Server
+## Setting up Your Home on the *Console Server*

-The Console is the server that has the provisioning container installed
+The *Console* is the server that has the provisioning container
-and will let you create and destroy your clusters.
-Since there is no way
+installed and will let you create and destroy your clusters.
+Since there
-to persist or import your home directories from the farm (at the time
+is no way to persist or import your home directories from the farm (at
-this document has been written), the following steps are meant to be
+the time this document has been written), the following steps are meant
-performed each time a new Console Server is created by HGI (e.g., when a
+to be performed each time a new *Console Server* is created by HGI
-new version of the provisioning software has been released).
+(e.g., when a new version of the *provisioning software* has been
+released).

+You will need to follow these steps any time you wish to run
+provisioning commands (e.g., those listed in the various runbooks).

-### Copy SSH Keys, `.s3cfg` and `openrc.sh` File to the Console Server
+### Copy SSH Keys, `.s3cfg` and `openrc.sh` File to the *Console Server*

 Herein follows an example of the simplest way to copy your files over.
-Before typing the command, make sure that the username and the Console
+Before typing the command, make sure that the username and the *Console
-Server's IP address are correct.
+Server*'s address are correct.

 ```bash
 scp -r ~/.ssh ~/.s3cfg openrc.sh ld14@cloud.hgi.sanger.ac.uk: